PyryL/ot-harjoitustyo/README.md

 This is a project for a computer sciense [course](https://ohjelmistotekniikka-hy.github.io/) in University of Helsinki in autumn 2022.

+## Command line actions

+The following actions are available on the command line:

+* Run the program with `poetry run invoke start`
+* Run tests with `poetry run invoke test`
+* Generate test coverage report with `poetry run invoke coverage-report`

 ## Docs

 * [Requirement specification](docs/requirements.md)